what-is-sip-and-what-are-its-advantages?

 How Does SIP Work?

-Here’s an example showing you what happens when you invest a fixed sum into an equity fund every month.
-The example assumes your monthly SIP of Rs.
-10,000 into the equity fund.
+Here is an example to explain how SIP works when you invest a fixed amount in an equity fund every month.
+Let’s assume your monthly SIP is ₹10,000.

 When to Use SIP?